Saorax/Saorax.github.io/wallpaper.md

 ### About

 [DRAGON BALL Xenoverse 2](http://www.nintendo.com/games/detail/dragon-ball-xenoverse-2-switch) arrives on Nintendo Switch™ with all-new functionality!

-◆New functionality added just for Nintendo Switch™

-・Play with up to 6 players simultaneously over local wireless!
-In addition to the same great online play, the Nintendo Switch™ version also supports local co-op raid boss battles with up to 6 players and 3 on 3 versus matches.
-・Activate ultimate moves with motion controls!
-Move the Joy-Con™ in tandem with the on-screen icons to perform the Kamehameha and all sorts of other classic DRAGON BALL moves in battle with your own hands.
-・Supports shared local multiplayer!
-A single Nintendo Switch™ is all you need to enjoy fast-paced 1 on 1 versus matches wherever you go!

 ◆What is [DRAGON BALL Xenoverse 2](http://www.nintendo.com/games/detail/dragon-ball-xenoverse-2-switch)?
 The wait is over.
 It's time to fight!
 Become a Time Patroller in order to preserve DRAGON BALL’s history in this unprecedented experience.
 You are the protagonist!
 Stand with Goku and his friends as you battle a new enemy that has been warping DRAGON BALL’s history.
 Fight alongside famous fighters from Z, Super, GT, and more, including movie-only characters like Turles, Broly, and Janemba, the mysterious Masked Saiyan, and many others.